ironbar/orangutan/reports/04_Modeling.md

 </p>

 The basic unit of the maze is the cell.
 I have to think how to create cells for the different types of mazes.
+I have successfully prepared script for creating mazes of wall and death zones.
+Now I want to do the same with platforms.
+The difference lies in that in the platform example the "walls" are empty and the cells are platforms.

 #### 06 Generalization